Managing the Lifecycle of a Secure Container

 Ensure that the container has been stopped.
 Run the following command to delete the container:

 To forcibly delete a running container, use the -f option:

 docker rm -f <container-id>

 Running a New Command in the Container

 The pause container functions only as a placeholder container.
-Therefore, if you start a pod, run a new command in the service container.
+Therefore, after a pod is started, run the new command in the service container.
 The pause container does not execute the corresponding command.
-If only one container is started, run the following command directly:
+If you need to start only one container, you can run the following command:

 docker exec -ti <container-id> <command>

-- If the preceding command has no response because another host runs the docker restart or docker stop command to access the same container, you can press Ctrl+P+Q to exit the operation.
+- If the preceding command has no response because another host is running the docker restart or docker stop command to access the same container, you can press Ctrl+P+Q to exit the operation.